xemul/cylang/README.md

 write to a stream.

 Opening tokens evaluate the string token and open the file by the string name.
 Mode is r, r+, w, w+, a and a+ from fopen man page respectively.
+The result is stream value.

 Reading from stream evaluates a stream token and a string token that shows what to read.
 Currently the following formats are supported:

-* "ln" reads a full line excluding the trailing newline character.
+* "ln" results in string with a single line read from file (excluding the trailing newline character).

 ### Miscelaneous